Samoftheforrest/devhub/README.md

 - [This article](https://medium.com/mkdir-awesome/how-to-change-the-bootstrap-5-tooltip-background-and-arrow-color-67e6c5aea510#:~:text=You%20can%20add%20different%20Bootstrap,the%20data%2Dbs%2Dpalcement%20.&text=By%20aiming%20.,you%20can%20change%20the%20color.) helped me to figure out how to style the Bootstrap tooltips (used in the nav).
 - [This Stack Overflow answer](https://stackoverflow.com/questions/33627646/python-flask-template-return-first-150-characters) showed me how to use Jinja's `truncate` filter, to limit the project cards to 450 characters each.
 - [This Stack Overflow answer](https://stackoverflow.com/questions/8676455/flask-current-page-in-request-variable) showed me how to apply CSS classes dependent on the page the user is currently on.
+- [This Stack Overflow answer](https://stackoverflow.com/questions/16573095/case-insensitive-flask-sqlalchemy-query) demonstrated how to convert Sqlalchemy queries to lowercase.

 ### General Thanks
 - I would like to thank my mentor [Simen](https://github.com/Eventyret) for all of his feedback and support with this project.